 - f.
 Set firm deadlines for course content creation, quality checks, and course review.
-Completed. - 20.
+In process no concerns. - 20.
 Recommends that the new University's faculty members, in consultation with department chairs, program directors, and the distance learning division, act as the initiators for online course development, following set processes for online course content development.